sjanulonoks/provision/examples/pkt-demo/README.txt

 # limitations under the License.

-README file for 5min-drp
+README file for pkt-demo

+NOTE:  This example used to be called "5min-demo".
+It has been renamed
+       to "pkt-demo" to more closely align with the use case, and expanded scope.

 OVERVIEW AND IMPORTANT REQUIREMENTS
 -----------------------------------

-You will need to perform the following requirements in preparation to using this demo 5min-drp process - details on these steps is provided further down in this README:
+You will need to perform the following requirements in preparation to using this demo pkt-demo process - details on these steps is provided further down in this README:

-  * get the 5min-drp code from the github repo
+  * get the pkt-demo code from the github repo

   * get your API and Username secrets - modify the "secrets" file
     * have a packet.net account, and your API KEY, and PROJECT ID